forio/epicenter-libs/README.md

-MAJOR version never -- we'd likely recreate the libs from the ground up before updating this, MINOR version when you add incompatible API changes, and PATCH version when you make backwards compatible feature additions and bug fixes.
+MAJOR version never -- we'd likely recreate the libs from the ground up before updating this, MINOR version when you add incompatible API changes, and PATCH version when you make backwards compatible feature additions or bug fixes.

 Additional labels for pre-release and build metadata are fine (e.g., `v3.1.0-alpha`)
 ```